 PRESENTATION

-The SPR/BLI platform offers a Biacore T200 instrument from Cytiva (former GE Healthcare Life Sciences) for characterizing biomolecular interactions via Surface Plasmon Resonance (SPR) detection.
+The biophysic platform offers a Biacore T200 instrument from Cytiva (former GE Healthcare Life Sciences) for characterizing biomolecular interactions via Surface Plasmon Resonance (SPR) detection.

 SPR is an optical technique that measures changes in the refractive index on a metal surface, enabling real-time, label-free detection of biological molecules.
 This technology facilitates the study of interactions between partners and the determination of kinetic constants of association and dissociation (kon, koff), affinity constants (KD), and thermodynamic constants (ΔH, ΔS).